Catholic–Eastern Orthodox relations

-Catholic–Eastern Orthodox relations have warmed over the last century, as both churches embrace a dialogue of charity.
-The Second Vatican Council (1962-1965) ushered in a new era of relations for the Catholic Church towards the Eastern Church, fondly describing the Orthodox as “separated brethren” with valid sacraments and an apostolic priesthood.
-The Orthodox Church, on the other hand, encouraged local churches to prepare for future dialogue in the Third Pan-Orthodox Conference in Rhodes (1964), and has since engaged in several ecumenical efforts with the Vatican.
-Significantly, in 1965 Pope Paul VI and Ecumenical Patriarch Athenagoras I of Constantinople mutually lifted their respective excommunications.

-The Roman Catholic Church and Eastern Orthodox Church broke communion during the East–West Schism of 1054.
+The Catholic Church and Eastern Orthodox Church broke communion during the East–West Schism of 1054.
 While an informal divide between the East and West existed prior to the split, these were internal disputes, under the umbrella of the recognised “one, holy, catholic and apostolic Church” of the Nicene Creed.
 It is only after the formal schism of the 11th century that two, distinct churches are seen to exist, and thus commence relations.
 The split has, on both sides, been immensely lamented, for it defeats the exhortation of Jesus Christ “that they may all be one" (John 17:21).
 The anguish over the past has spurred both sides, particularly in recent decades, to work towards restoring Christian unity through ecumenical efforts.

+Relations between the East and West have warmed over the last century, as both churches embrace a dialogue of charity.
+The Second Vatican Council (1962–1965) ushered in a new era of relations for the Roman Church towards the Orthodox Church, fondly describing the Orthodox as “separated brethren” with valid sacraments and an apostolic priesthood.
+The Orthodox Church, on the other hand, encouraged local churches to prepare for future dialogue in the Third Pan-Orthodox Conference in Rhodes (1964), and has since engaged in several ecumenical efforts with the Vatican.
+Significantly, in 1965 Pope Paul VI and Ecumenical Patriarch Athenagoras I of Constantinople jointly lifted the mutual excommunications of 1054.
+More recently, in November 2019, the current Patriarch of Constantinople, Patriarch Bartholomew, has stated he believes Orthodox re-union with the Catholic Church is inevitable.

 Historical relations

 The East and West were two centres of influence throughout Christian history.
 While an informal divide existed prior, in 1054 mutual excommunications were formally issued, thereby rupturing relations and causing schism.
-Multiple attempts at healing the union have taken place, most notably at the Second Council of Lyons and the Council of Florence, which were both ultimately unsuccessful.
+Multiple attempts at healing the union have taken place, most notably at the Second Council of Lyon and the Council of Florence, which were both ultimately unsuccessful.
 The only reconciliation that has been brought about is in the creation of Eastern Catholic Churches, which are also a point of disconcertment for the Eastern Orthodox.